Victor Bahl

-Victor Bahl is an Indian Technical Fellow and CTO of Azure for Operators at Microsoft.
+Victor Bahl (born 1964) is an American Technical Fellow and CTO of Azure for Operators at Microsoft.
 He started networking research at Microsoft.
 He is known for his research contributions to white space radio data networks, radio signal-strength based indoor positioning systems, multi-radio wireless systems, wireless network virtualization, edge computing, and for bringing wireless links into the datacenter.
 He is also known for his leadership of the mobile computing community as the co-founder of the ACM Special Interest Group on Mobility of Systems, Users, Data, and Computing (SIGMOBILE).
 He is the founder of international conference on Mobile Systems, Applications, and Services Conference (MobiSys), and the founder of ACM Mobile Computing and Communications Review, a quarterly scientific journal that publishes peer-reviewed technical papers, opinion columns, and news stories related to wireless communications and mobility.
 Bahl has received important awards; delivered dozens of keynotes and plenary talks at conferences and workshops; delivered over six dozen distinguished seminars at universities; written over hundred papers with more than 65,000 citations and awarded over 100 US and international patents.
 He is a Fellow of the Association for Computing Machinery, IEEE, and American Association for the Advancement of Science.